Von Willebrand Disease (VWD)

 Key Points

-- VWD is an inherited disorder that
+- VWD is an inherited bleeding disorder

-affects the blood's ability to clot.
+that affects the blood's ability to clot.

 - Most people with VWD have a mild